jaysonvirissimo/coronavirus-risk-reduction-tactics/README.md

 * For an adult, take 5,000 IU each morning

 Supplementing with vitamin D seems to significantly lower your risk of all kinds of respiratory infection.
 See [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5692194/), [here](https://www.liebertpub.com/doi/abs/10.1089/ped.2017.0750?journalCode=ped), and [here](https://www.who.int/elena/titles/vitamind_pneumonia_children/en/) for corroborating evidence.
 It doesn't seem to help though, if you are already infected.
+## Make your own hand sanitizer
+* Obtain Isopropyl alcohol, hydrogen peroxide, glycerol, distilled water, and a container that'll hold at least 10L
+* Add 7515 ml isopropyl alcohol 99.8%
+* Add 417 ml hydrogen peroxide 3%
+* Add 145 ml glycerol 98%
+* Add distilled water until the total amount of liquid is 10L

+See [here](https://www.who.int/gpsc/5may/Guide_to_Local_Production.pdf) for a more thorough guide from the WHO.
 ## Exercise at home, not at the gym
 It [seems to spread](https://www.cdc.gov/coronavirus/2019-ncov/about/transmission.html) person-to-person and from contact with infected surfaces or objects.
 Gyms seem to put you are risk for both transmission modes.
 ## Get enough sleep